 Alastair is part of our second intake of mentored climbers, coming in for the 2016-2019 period.
 Since joining he has climbed the South Face/Grand Traverse linkup on Aoraki/Mt Cook, the first ascent of the West Ridge of Taulliraju in Peru, Punta Herron in Patagonia, 4 routes on El Capitan including in-a-day ascents of Freerider and the Nose.
-His favourite alpine project in NZ was finally climbing the South Face of Mt Hutton South Face in NZ and a 3 day traverse of Les Drus, and scaled some of the classic North Faces such as the Grandes Jorasses, the Petit Dru and Dent Blanche in Switzerland.
+His favourite alpine project in NZ was finally climbing the South Face of Mt Hutton.
+While living in Chamonix for a stint he made a 3 day traverse of Les Drus, and scaled some of the classic North Faces such as the Grandes Jorasses, the Petit Dru and Dent Blanche in Switzerland.
 On his first foray in the Alaska range he helped establish a new rock route on Mt Barrill in the Ruth Gorge.
 He also enjoys mountain running and has recently been experimenting with combining running & climbing such as during quick ascents of the Matterhorn and Mont Blanc.

 Ben Dare is a structural engineer based in Queenstown.
 He is a strong climber on rock, ice and mixed terrain, and enjoys the challenge of taking on technical routes – especially in demanding winter conditions.
 After starting out alpine climbing on the North Island volcanoes of Ruapehu and Taranaki he moved to Queenstown in 2008 he has progressed rapidly since.
 In the process developing a passion for climbing in the local ranges, with a main focus on exploring the unknown and targeting new routes.

 He has since developed an impressive record of hard new routes in New Zealand and has also climbed and established first ascents in the European Alps, the Chilean Andes and the Khumbu Himalaya in Nepal.
 This has given him the opportunity to travel to unique corners of the globe and experience new and diverse cultures while climbing abroad.
 But it has also allowed him to appreciate the wealth of terrain and the opportunities still available to local climbers within New Zealand, highlighting the fact that we do not need to look far beyond our own back door step to seek out top international level climbing objectives!